Aimeedeer/coconut-report/content/resume.md

 #### Excellent Coffee | Founder & General Manager | 2010.08 - 2014.09

 I operated a coffee business and its local community.
-I was also the principle barista and know how to make superb coffee in at least two dozen styles.
+I was also the principal barista and know how to make superb coffee in at least two dozen styles.

 #### [Iflytek][iflytek] | Software Developer | 2007.07 - 2010.05